A lattice approach to matrix weights: Introduction

 which again satisfies the directional ideal property.
 We call $\mb{X}$ \emph{K\"othe reflexive} if $\mb{X}''=\mb{X}$.
 When $n=1$, K\"othe reflexivity is characterized by the Fatou property through the Lorentz-Luxemburg theorem.
 A similar assertion is true for $\F^n$-directional quasi-Banach function spaces under a stronger saturation condition, see Theorem~\ref{thm:lorentzluxemburg}.
+We emphasize here that K\"othe reflexivity is much weaker than reflexivity in the functional analysis sense.
+For example, $L^1(\R^d;\F^n)$ and $L^\infty(\R^d;\F^n)$ are K\"othe reflexive.

+Our main example of an $\F^n$-directional Banach function space is a matrix-weighted space: \begin{itemize} \item Given a matrix weight $W$ and a Banach function space $X$ over $\Omega$, we define $X_W$ as those $f\in L^0(\Omega;\F^n)$ for which $|Wf|\in X$, with

+see Section~\ref{sec:matrixweights} for an elaboration. \end{itemize} This is, however, not the only possible example.
+We can also define component-wise spaces: \begin{itemize} \item Given Banach function spaces $X_1,\ldots,X_n$ and an orthonormal basis $(v_k)_{k=1}^n$ of $\F^n$, we define $\mb{X}$ as those $f\in L^0(\Omega;\F^n)$ for which